talkkonnect/talkkonnect/README.md

 ---
 ### What is talKKonnect?

 [talKKonnect](http://www.talkkonnect.com) is a headless self contained mumble Push to Talk (PTT) client complete with LCD, Channel and Volume control.

+The Potential Uses of talKKonnect
+* Mobile Radio Transceiver Desktop unit for communication between workgroups stationary or mobile without distance limiting the quality of communications
+* Device to Bridge Between the World of PTT Communications over IP/Internet with the world of RF/Radio
+* Open Source Replacement for Camera Crew Communication for Live Production Events
+* Dispatch Communicatins between Dispatcher and Mobile Responders
+* Ad-Hoc Group Communications where talkkonnect is used as the base station and Android Phones/IPhones or other rugged Android Devices used in the field.
+* Use for IP Based Public Announcements (Recorded and Live) with targeting to specific devices or groups
+* A Text to Speech Alert Announcement by API/MQTT to either play locally or to remote clients
+* IP Intercom/Door Intercom or Intercom between remote places
+* A Toy for our big adults like amateur radio enthusiasts (like me and many of you).
+* A toy for your kids (so that they can feel how it was like to be a kid in the 80s with a CB radio)
+* A customized version of your particular PTT Communication unique usecase as this project is an open souce platform whereby people can build on quickly

 This project is a fork of [talkiepi](http://projectable.me/) by Daniel Chote which was in turn a fork of [barnard](https://github.com/layeh/barnard) a text based mumble client. talKKonnect was developed using [golang](https://golang.org/) and based on [gumble](https://github.com/layeh/gumble) library by Tim Cooper.
 Most Libraries are however heavily vendored (modified from original).
 You will need to get the vendored libraries from this repo.

 [talKKonnect](http://www.talkkonnect.com) was developed initially to run on SBCs.
 The latest version can be scaled to run all the way from ARM SBCs to full fledged X86 servers.
+To compile on X86 archectures you would need to revert back to Tim Cooper's version of GOOPUS (Opus).
 Raspberry Pi 2,3,3A+,3B+,4B Orange Pis, PCs and virtual environments (Oracle VirtualBox, KVM and Proxmox) targets have all been tested and work as expected.
 Rasperry Pi Zero W will work with a "watered down" version of talkkonnect that uses a lower sampling rate so as not to use up all of the little CPU power provided by the Zero.

 ### Why Was talKKonnect created?

 I [Suvir Kumar](https://www.linkedin.com/in/suvir-kumar-51a1333b) created talKKonnect for fun.
 I missed the younger days making homebrew CB, HAM radios and talking to all those amazing people who taught me so much.

 Living in an apartment in the age of the internet with the itch to innovate drove me to create talKKonnect.
-I also wanted to learn programming.
-I am in no way a professional programmer but have tried to make the talKKonnect source code readable and stable to the best of my ability.
+I did it to learn programming so in no way am I a professional programmer.

+I have tried to make the talKKonnect source code readable and stable to the best of my ability.
 Time permitting I will continue to work and learn from all those people who give feedback and show interest in using talkkonnect.

 [talKKonnect](http://www.talkkonnect.com) was originally created to have the form factor and functionality of a desktop transceiver.
 With community feedback we started to push the envelope to make it more versatile and scalable.